15A NCAC 13B .0543 CLOSURE AND POST-CLOSURE REQUIREMENTS FOR C&DLF FACILITIES

 (4) a schedule for completing all activities necessary to satisfy the closure criteria set forth in Paragraph (c) of this Rule; and

-(5) the cost estimate for closure activities as required under Rule .0546 of this Section.
+(5) the cost estimate for closure activities as required under Section .1800 of this Subchapter.

 (e) Post-closure criteria.

-(1) Following closure of each C&DLF unit, the owner and operator must conduct post-closure care.
-Post-closure care must be conducted for 30 years, except as provided under Subparagraph (2) of this Paragraph, and consist of at least the following:
+(1) Following closure of each C&DLF unit, the owner and operator shall conduct post-closure care.
+Post-closure care shall be conducted for 30 years, except as provided under Subparagraph (2) of this Paragraph, and consist of the following:

-(A) maintaining the integrity and effectiveness of any cap system including making repairs to the cover as necessary to correct the effects of settlement, subsidence, erosion, or other events, and preventing run-on and run-off from eroding or otherwise damaging the cap system;
+(A) maintaining the integrity and effectiveness of any cap system including making repairs to the cover as necessary to correct the effects of settlement, subsidence, erosion, or other events, and preventing rainwater that drains over land from or onto any part of the facility or unit from eroding or damaging the cap system;

-(B) monitoring the ground water and surface water in accordance with the requirements of Rules .0544 through .0545 of this Section and maintaining the ground-water monitoring system, if applicable;
+(B) monitoring the surface water and groundwater in accordance with the requirements of Rules .0544 and .0545 of this Section and maintaining the groundwater monitoring system;

 (C) maintaining and operating the gas monitoring system in accordance with the requirements of Rule .0544 of this Section; and